awsdocs/amazon-aurora-user-guide/doc_source/Overview.LoggingAndMonitoring.md

 Amazon Aurora provides metrics in real time for the operating system \(OS\) that your DB cluster runs on\.
 You can view the metrics for your DB cluster using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
 For more information, see [Monitoring OS metrics using Enhanced Monitoring](USER_Monitoring.OS.md)\.

 **Amazon RDS Performance Insights**
 Performance Insights expands on existing Amazon Aurora monitoring features to illustrate your database's performance and help you analyze any issues that affect it\.
 With the Performance Insights dashboard, you can visualize the database load and filter the load by waits, SQL statements, hosts, or users\.
-For more information, see [Using Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.
+For more information, see [Monitoring with Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.

 **Database Logs**
 You can view, download, and watch database logs using the AWS Management Console, AWS CLI, or RDS API\.
 For more information, see [Working with Amazon Aurora database log files](USER_LogAccess.md)\.